Metaculus/MetaculusDiscord/README.md

 The repo also contains a Dockerfile that will run the bot (though you'll still need to setup the database and `appsettings.json`).

+The */metaculus* command is bound to the Discord API key.
+Once with each new API key, somehow once call *InteractionHandler.MakeCommand()* to bind it and then avoid calling that method again.
+Avoid using the same keyword as other bots on the same servers (it should preferrably be unique for each bot).

 ### The purpose and the problems:
 1. People don't have time to check forecasts on Metaculus, but they use discord daily.
 2. The most important thing for people is to know when a question has resolved or shifted significantly, therefore the bot's main purpose is to send these alerts.